MA Political Science

 The course POS 603 Polimetrics I (3) may be substituted with permission of both the director of Graduate Studies and the faculty advisor.
 Students in the political theory focus area will take a second focus area course instead of POS 603.

 Applicants must fulfill the requirements of both the Graduate College and The College of Liberal Arts and Sciences.

 Applicants are eligible to apply to the program if they have earned a bachelor's or master's degree in any field from a regionally accredited institution.

 Applicants must have a minimum cumulative GPA of 3.00 (scale is 4.00 = "A") in the last 60 hours of their first bachelor's degree program, or applicants must have a minimum cumulative GPA of 3.00 (scale is 4.00 = "A") in an applicable master's degree program.

-The GRE requirement is being waived for fall 2022 admissions.
-Applicants do not have to submit GRE scores, but can do so if they wish.
+The GRE requirement is being waived for fall 2023 admissions.

 All applicants must submit:

 - graduate admission application and application fee

 Additional Application Information

 An applicant whose native language is not English must provide proof of English proficiency regardless of current residency.